Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks: Implementation

 \section{Implementation}

 \lblsec{implementation}

 \paragraph{Network Architecture} We adopt the architecture for our generative networks from Johnson et al.~\shortcite{johnson2016perceptual} who have shown impressive results for neural style transfer and super-resolution.
-This network contains two stride-2 convolutions, several residual blocks~\cite{he2016deep}, and two fractionally-strided convolutions with stride $\frac{1}{2}$.
+This network contains three convolutions, several residual blocks~\cite{he2016deep}, two fractionally-strided convolutions with stride $\frac{1}{2}$, and one convolution that maps features to RGB.
 We use $6$ blocks for $128\times128$ images and $9$ blocks for $256\times 256$ and higher-resolution training images.
 Similar to Johnson et al.~\shortcite{johnson2016perceptual}, we use instance normalization~\cite{ulyanov2016instance}.
 For the discriminator networks we use $70\times 70$ PatchGANs~\cite{isola2016image,li2016precomputed,ledig2016photo}, which aim to classify whether $70 \times 70$ overlapping image patches are real or fake.
 Such a patch-level discriminator architecture has fewer parameters than a full-image discriminator and can work on arbitrarily-sized images in a fully convolutional fashion~\cite{isola2016image}.

 \paragraph{Training details} We apply two techniques from recent works to stabilize our model training procedure.
 First, for $\mathcal{L}_{\text{GAN}}$ (\refeq{GAN}), we replace the negative log likelihood objective by a least-squares loss~\cite{mao2017least}.
 This loss is more stable during training and generates higher quality results.
 In particular, for a GAN loss $\mathcal{L}_{\text{GAN}}(G,D,X,Y)$, we train the $G$ to minimize $\mathbb{E}_{x \sim p_{\text{data}}(x)}[(D(G(x))-1)^2]$ and train the $D$ to minimize $\mathbb{E}_{y \sim p_{\text{data}}(y)}[(D(y)-1)^2]+\mathbb{E}_{x \sim p_{\text{data}}(x)}[D(G(x))^2]$.